ryanmartel/ConnectFour/README.md

 # Connect-Four Game Example

 This is a simple Connect-Four game implemented using Python and sockets.
-The GUI is provided through a curses terminal interface
+The GUI is provided through a textual terminal interface (TUI)

-**Current Status:**
-Currently server.py and client.py only set up a TCP connection and send simple messages from client to server. starting `client.py` with `host port ping` will return the response `pong` to the client.
-All other arguments will return a graceful error response and exit the client.
+A requirements.txt file is provided with all dependencies needed to run the client and server.

+## How to Run
+**SERVER**
+`python server.py -p [port]`
+Where port is the desired port for the server to run.
+Ensure this port is open prior to starting the server.

+**CLIENT**
+`python client.py -i [host] -p [port]`
+Where host is the host ip addr or DNS of the running server and port is the port that the server is running on.

+**Additional options**
+Both client and server support `-h` for help and `--loglevel [loglevel]` to change the minimum level event to be logged.
+The default log level is 'INFO', available options are 'DEBUG', 'INFO', 'WARNING', 'ERROR'.

+## Runtime Mechanics

+### Logging
-Logging is implemented and while in development is set to DEBUG mode.
-This will show the raw message contents both sent and received on the server and client.
-This will also show tracebacks from exceptions which would otherwise be presented in a more user friendly manner.
+Logging is implemented in both the server and client.
 **Game Message Protocol**
 All messages are passed over json.
 The command type is sent using the action field. additional fields may be present depending on the selected action.
 For example, a move action will also contain a field with the location of the move.
 The response sent from the server will contain a result field.